Throughout this book, we’ve explained how many different areas of programmatic advertising and AdTech work.

 And in digital advertising, strengthening user privacy typically means making it harder for companies to identify individuals across different websites, mobile apps, and devices.

 We’ve seen the introduction of privacy laws like the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), as well as many other privacy laws in other countries.

 We’ve also seen many popular web browsers strengthen privacy for their users by limiting or blocking identification methods.

-Safari and Firefox already block third-party cookies by default, and in January 2020, Google Chrome announced that it would be shutting off support for third-party cookies in Chrome by 2022, which, because of Chrome’s global market share, will have a much bigger impact on programmatic advertising than Safari and Firefox have had so far.
+Safari and Firefox already block third-party cookies by default, and in January 2020, Google Chrome announced that it would be shutting off support for third-party cookies in Chrome by 2022.
+Chrome then announced in June 2021 that it won’t be shutting off third-party cookies until 2023.